-[dropcap]T[/dropcap]he first thing to do when considering selling your used piano is to get an honest appraisal of its value.
+The first thing to do when considering selling your used piano is to get an honest evaluation of its condition and value.
 Forget that grandma used to play christmas carols on it.
-Would you have the same emotional attachment to your grandmothers refrigerator?
-Of course not and pianos are no different.
-They age, wear out and are replaced with better models made better.
+Pianos are no different from any other industrial product.
+They age, wear out and are replaced with better models made better-ly.

 Selling Your Used Piano On Craig’s List

-One option is of course Craig’s List which has supplanted the newspaper classified ads.
-Craigs List can be very effective but you do have to deal with cranks and scams and people coming to your house to look at it.
+Craig’s List supplanted the newspaper classified ads and can be effective but you do have to deal with some cranks and scams.

 Selling Your Used Piano by Consigning It

 Selling your used piano through consignment with a dealer is another option, but that comes with some restrictions.
 One of the problems is that dealers usually make more money on new pianos they have in stock than on your used consigned instrument.
 They will be very interested in having it on the floor but actually have more incentive to sell a new instrument to anybody who comes in to see it rather than to sell yours.
 The common complaint is that used pianos on consignment sit on the dealers floor forever.

 Selling Your Used Piano Through Me

 I have a speciality in helping people sell high end, primarily European pianos, including Bosendorfer, Bluthner, Steingraeber, Grotrian, Sauter, Bechstein and Steinway as well as others.
 I do business differently and consignments are an important part of my business.
 The catch is that I am very picky about the pianos I take in.
 If you are looking to sell your high quality used piano, call me and lets talk.